hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    normal: Depending on the value in the given dataSrc on the given date or index, decide how to rank the entities.

-   srel_absret: The dataSrc should be one generated using srel procdata_ex operation.
+   srel_absret: The dataSrc should be one generated using srel procdata.ops operation.
    Look at the associated absoluteReturn value for each of the specified entities, and rank the entities.

-   srel_retpa: The dataSrc should be one generated using srel procdata_ex operation.
+   srel_retpa: The dataSrc should be one generated using srel procdata.ops operation.
    Look at the associated returnPerAnnum value for each of the specified entities, and rank the entities.

-   roll_avg: The dataSrc should be one generated using roll<Days> operation of procdata_ex.
+   roll_avg: The dataSrc should be one generated using roll<Days> operation of procdata.ops.
    This looks at the full period average of the rolling returnPerAnnum over the full dateRange loaded, for each entity, to decide how to rank the entities.

       analdata_simple('roll1095', 'top', 'roll_avg')

-   block_ranked: The dataSrc should be one generated using block<Days> procdata_ex oepration.
+   block_ranked: The dataSrc should be one generated using block<Days> procdata.ops oepration.
    This identifies the pentile to which each entity belongs, when compared to all other entities loaded, wrt each block period.
 Inturn it calculates a naive average of the pentile rank across all the blocks, and uses the same to rank the specified subset of